MDBoticano/risk-calc/README.md

 # Risk Calc
-Calculator the outcome of your Risk battles.
+Calculate the outcome of your Risk battles.

 ## Goals
 1. Estimate time to develop and deploy an app